More information on the European IPPC Bureau (EIPPCB)

 Origin and mission of the European IPPC Bureau

-The European IPPC Bureau was established in Seville (Spain) in 1997 within the Institute for Prospective Technological Studies (IPTS), in the context of the implementation of the IPPC Directive.
+The European IPPC Bureau was established in Seville (Spain) in 1997 within the Institute for Prospective Technological Studies (IPTS) (now Directorate B: Growth and Innovation) of the Commission's Joint Research Centre, in the context of the implementation of the IPPC Directive.

 The European IPPC Bureau was set up to organise an exchange of information between Member States and the industries concerned, on the dynamic concept of best available techniques (BAT) associated monitoring and developments in them as required by Article 17(2) of the IPPC Directive (2008/1/EC).
 The objective of the information exchange exercise is to assist the efficient implementation of the Directive across the European Union.